Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Abstract

 \section{Abstract}

-Reaction coordinates are indicators of hidden, low-dimensional mechanisms that govern the long-term behavior of high-dimensional stochastic systems.
-We present a novel, \markchange{very general} characterization of these coordinates and provide conditions for their existence.
-We show that these conditions are fulfilled for slow-fast systems, metastable systems, and other systems with known good reaction coordinates.
-Further, we formulate these conditions as a variational principle, i.e., define a loss function whose minimizers are optimal reaction coordinates.
-Remarkably, the numerical effort required to evaluate the loss function scales only with the complexity of the underlying, low-dimensional mechanism, and not with that of the full system. \markchange{In summary, we provide the theoretical foundation for an efficient computation of reaction coordinates via modern machine learning techniques.}
+Reaction Coordinates (RCs) are indicators of hidden, low-dimensional mechanisms that govern the long-term behavior of high-dimensional stochastic processes.
+We present a novel and general variational characterization of optimal RCs and provide conditions for their existence.
+Optimal RCs are minimizers of a certain loss function and reduced models based on them guarantee very good approximation of the long-term dynamics of the original high-dimensional process.
+We show that, for slow-fast systems, metastable systems, and other systems with known good RCs, the novel theory reproduces previous insight.
+Remarkably, the numerical effort required to evaluate the loss function scales only with the complexity of the underlying, low-dimensional mechanism, and not with that of the full system. \markchange{The theory provided lays the foundation for an efficient and data-sparse computation of RCs via modern machine learning techniques.}